 ARThausSg Holiday Programmes

-ARThausSg opens its studio space for winter camps with a focus on 2D fine arts, exploring mediums such as watercolour and mixed media.
+ARThausSg opens its studio space for camps with a focus on 2D fine arts, exploring mediums such as watercolour and mixed media.
 These Singapore holiday camps are designed to balance skill-building with experimentation, giving young artists the techniques and creative freedom to produce work they’ll be proud to take home.

 There are three ways to join in: a three- or five-day holiday programme focusing on drawing and painting techniques; the “Go Big!” canvas workshops, where children work on large-scale pieces; or Art Jam sessions, open to families looking for a more spontaneous experience.
 All sessions must be pre-booked.